NS2-BDT/CommunityBalanceMod/docs/revisions/revision1.md

   * Added falloff to the Railgun
     * Railguns will deal full damage to targets 10 meters or closer
     * Damage will drop off linearly until a max distance of 20 meters
-    * The maximum damage reduction is 55%
+    * The maximum damage reduction is 50%
+    * A further 50% damage reduction will occur for targets that are hit through other structures/lifeforms

 <br/>